adtzlr/felupe/docs/examples/rubberspring.rst

     mesh = fem.mesh.read("mesh.vtk")[0]
     X, Y, Z = mesh.points.T

 ..  image:: images/rubber-spring_mesh.png

 A numeric hexahedron-region created on the mesh in combination with a vector-valued displacement field represents the rubber volume.
+Imported meshes may contain cells with negative volumes.
+This is fixed as proposed in the warning message.
 The Boundary conditions for the :math:`y`-symmetry plane as well as the fixed faces on the bottom and the top of the solid are generated on the displacement field.

 ..  code-block:: python

+    region = fem.RegionHexahedron(mesh)
+    mesh = mesh.flip(np.any(region.dV < 0, axis=0))

     region = fem.RegionHexahedron(mesh)
     field = fem.FieldsMixed(region, n=1)